MicroFocus/ux-ias/DEVELOPER.md

-# Setting up the Developer Environment
+# Setting up the Development Environment
+The development environment has two parts.
+One part handles building `ux-ias.css` and another builds and serves the documentation application.

 1. Clone the repository and install packages via NPM

        git clone git@github.com:jedwardhawkins/ux-ias.git
+       cd ux-ias
        npm install -g gulp-cli
        npm install

-2. Build the project
+2. In one terminal window

        ~/ux-ias# gulp

+This will build ux-ias, and watch files under src/ for changes.

    In a new terminal:

        ~/ux-ias# cd docs
        ~/ux-ias/docs# gulp

+This will build the documentation application, start a local server, and watch files under docs/src for changes.

-3. Navigate to localhost:8080 to view the application.
+3. Navigate to localhost:8080 to view the documentation application.

-## Build Command Explanation
+## ng-gulp

-This project uses [gulp.js](https://gulpjs.com/) and [ng-gulp](https://github.com/jedwardhawkins/ng-gulp) to build ux-ias as well as the documentation site for it.
-Running gulp tasks from the project root builds ux-ias.
-Running gulp tasks from `/docs` inside the project root builds the documentation site for ux-ias, which can be viewed on localhost:8080.
-Running `gulp` builds and serves the given application, watching the files for changes and recompiling as necessary.
-(This command doesn't serve ux-ias since it does not have any content to be served.)
-For a one-time build, run `gulp build:production`.
-To simply serve files, run `gulp serve:production`.
+This project uses [Gulp](https://gulpjs.com/) and [ng-gulp](https://github.com/jedwardhawkins/ng-gulp) to build the project, watch the source for changes, and start a local server which hosts the application.

+### Useful ng-gulp commands
+- `gulp build:production` Build project without watching for changes or starting server
+- `gulp serve:production` Start local server
+- `gulp clean` Remove build output directory

+To build the application without watching for changes or starting a local server, run `gulp build:production`.
+To serve the application without watching for changes, run `gulp serve:production`.